-In Devil May Cry 3, Dante sheds a tear for his lost brother Vergil and unconvincingly dismisses it as "only just the rain".
+- In Devil May Cry 3, Dante sheds a tear for his lost brother Vergil and unconvincingly dismisses it as "only just the rain".
 When this is pointed out, he quips the series' Catch Phrase "Devils Never Cry", to which Lady makes an understanding Title Drop.

-Reversed in the good ending of Disgaea: Hour of Darkness, where Laharl sheds a tear for Angel-turned-flower Flonne, and says out loud: "What is this...?
+- Inverted in the good ending of Disgaea: Hour of Darkness, where Laharl sheds a tear for Angel-turned-flower Flonne, and says out loud: "What is this...?
 A tear...? ...
 Hmph.
 I never knew I could shed tears."

-At the ending of Uncharted 2: Among Thieves, Nathan Drake claims that the tears he shed when he thought Elena was dead were just the rain.
+- At the ending of Uncharted 2: Among Thieves, Nathan Drake claims that the tears he shed when he thought Elena was dead were just the rain.

 Elena: It was sunny, and you were bawling.
 Whatever, I kept your tears in a jar.
 I have proof.

-Played for laughs in The Curse of Monkey Island, in the scene where Guybrush discusses with the Voodoo priestess the way to lift the curse put on Elaine.
+- Played for laughs in The Curse of Monkey Island, in the scene where Guybrush discusses with the Voodoo priestess the way to lift the curse put on Elaine.
 The priestess mentions he has to replace the ring with a pure one found on an island, for which she recites the values of that ring:

 Voodoo Lady: The value of the ring on Blood Island comes from its emotional significance.
 It represents a pure, true love, a power greater than any other.

 Guybrush: Oh, that's sweet.
 I...
 I think I have something in my eye.